ziutek/kasia.go/README.md

     $# This is my comment #$

-    This is interpreted code $a, $b.
+    This is interpreted text/code: $a, $b.

     $#
-    This code are ignored
+    This is ignored  text/code

     $a $b
     #$